turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 2. Create a function called `nameAnimals`.
 3. Within your function, create a `for loop` that logs `"Mommy, I want to see [insert animal name here]!
 Waaah!"`
 4. With your array (and - if needed - with your knowledge of parameters), invoke your function to ensure it is working correctly!

+#### Connecting with previous knowledge

+1. Use the array of pets below.
+2. Declare a function called `logValuesByKey` that takes two parameters: an array, and a key
+3. Inside of that function, write a `for` loop that logs the value of the provided key for each object in the array.
+Hint: Consider which object notation to use.
+4. Invoke the  function, passing it the pets array and the key of 'type'.
+5. Repeat, but send through a different key.
+6. Dang!
+You just wrote a flexible, powerful, dynamic function. *Very* tite.

 #### Spicy 🔥🔥🔥: Pet Paragraph